 Below are some of the techniques you can use to improve the user experience on your website:

 Everyone that comes to your page will only stay if your content is easy to read.
 The more people read your content, the lower the bounce rate and the higher the organic rankings — all things being equal.

+SEO writing is to be simplistic so it is easily digestible by all readers.
 To make your post readable, ensure that the sentences are persuasive and clear, paragraphs are short, use sub-headers, bullet points, and make use of relevant images.

 More importantly, ensure that the content is helpful.

 The Inverted Pyramid Style is a great way to create an interesting and helpful article.

 This concept consists of addressing the most important information at the top of the post (“The Lead”) and the least important at the bottom of the content.

 The Inverted Pyramid Style was invented more than a century ago.
 It remains the best formula for creating a helpful and engaging piece of content, including blog posts, videos, and so on.

 Why should you follow this style?

 Well, it’s because most readers tend to just scan through a page without settling to read and if the vital information is scattered all over the page, it will be hard for them to see the value in your website.